miso-lims/miso-lims/docs/user_manual/qc_integration.md

-# Dashi Integration
+# QC Software Integration

 ## Run-Library Metrics

-Dashi's "QC in MISO" button links to the Run-Library Metrics page in MISO, bringing some Dashi data with it.
-For each library in the run, metrics are displayed, along with the thresholds that you set in Dashi.
+QC systems that have been integrated with MISO have "QC in MISO" buttons linking to the Run-Library Metrics page in MISO.
+For each run-library included, metrics are displayed, along with their corresponding thresholds.
+These metrics and thresholds are determined by the QC system, and may or may not be based on the assays defined in MISO.
 Any failing metrics are displayed with a red background.
 The effective QC status column shows "Failed" if any item in the hierarchy is failed, "Passed" if everything is passed, or "Pending."
 Using the controls in the table, you can set the QC status of the run-libraries or related items.

 ### Setting Run-Library QC Status